 The alliance sees 15-30 opportunities to open lounges globally, and many of these are driven by terminal developments.
 Getting empty space at an airport to build a lounge can be challenging, so many of these will likely only open as major global airports open.

-Some airports that are named include Sao Paulo, Beijing Daxing, Frankfurt, Paris, New York JFK, and even London Heathrow.
+Some airports that are named include Sao Paulo, Beijing Daxing, Frankfurt, Paris, New York JFK, and even London Heathrow (update: it was later revealed that Moscow DME would be the first airport for a oneworld lounge).

 Oneworld lounges at airports like New York JFK and London Heathrow seem unnecessary: